 A is the note that is most commonly used to tune most instruments.
 Only some wind instruments use another note, such as Bb.
-But orchestras in general and violins, in particular, use the A note.
-But there isn’t such thing as an A note, there are several As.
+But as a general rule, orchestras and violins use the A note.
+But there isn’t such thing as an A note; there are several As.

 The most used note is A 440 Hz.

 Historically, the A has gone up regularly.
 In the 18th century, the A was closer to 436 Hz, which is almost half a step compared to today’s A, comparatively an Ab.
-In a never-ending pursuit of brilliance and volume, musicians like to play always a bit higher.
+In a never-ending pursuit of brilliance and volume, musicians always play a bit higher.
 That is why orchestras of the 19th played higher, until today, reaching 440 Hz.

 Some baroque musicians today like to play like musicians in that era and choose to go back to 436 Hz A.